Gun law in Uruguay: Permitted weapons

-Civilians are allowed to possess pistols chambered in a caliber up to 9mm with no "extended" magazines allowed (registered competition shooters can still own pistols chambered .40 S&W and .45 ACP) and a maximum capacity of 21 rounds, and revolvers of any calibers smaller than .45.
+Civilians are allowed to possess pistols chambered in a caliber up to 9mm with no "extended" magazines allowed (registered competition shooters can still own pistols chambered .40 S&W and .45 ACP) and a maximum capacity of 21 rounds, and revolvers of any calibers not larger than .45.
 Rifles chambered in .50 BMG or larger are illegal for the civilian population.
 The only legal semi-automatic rifles are those chambered for rimfire .22 caliber cartridges or smaller, and their maximum magazine size is limited to 10 rounds.
 Rifles chambered in calibers larger than .22LR have to be of manual action (be it bolt action, lever action or single shot), and the magazine size is limited to 5 rounds.
 All shotguns must have barrel lengths longer than 400mm.
 Shotguns are restricted to 8 rounds in the loading tube or magazine, plus one in the chamber, and can be either semi-automatic or manual action (pump action, lever action, bolt action, single shot or double barrel).

 Firearms manufactured before the 20th century are not considered firearms according to Uruguayan Law (Decree 377/016, which uses the definition of "firearm" as written in the Inter-American Convention against the Illicit Manufacture of and Trafficking in Firearms, Ammunition, Explosives, and Other Related Materials (commonly known as its Spanish acronym: CIFTA).

 With the THATA permit, it is possible to own only up to eight firearms.
 In order to be legally allowed to own more than eight firearms, one must register as a collector.
 Once a registered collector, there is no limit to how many firearms one is allowed to collect.

 Every registered gun must have undergone a ballistic fingerprinting test in a government facility.
 Usually gun shops take care of this requirement and only sell guns that have undergone the test, as only 20 tests are conducted in the government facility each week.
 The reliability of this method has been seriously called into question in countries where it has been implemented for several years.
 Some of the major criticisms have been that no crimes have been solved thanks to these types of databases, while building and maintaining them usually costs millions of dollars.
 So far, in Uruguay, no crimes have ever been solved thanks to this method.